zchee/golang-wiki/Modules.md

 The `+incompatible` suffix indicates that the `v3.0.1` version of `oldpackage` has not actively opted in to modules, and hence the `v3.0.1` version of `oldpackage` is assumed to _not_ understand Semantic Import Versioning or how to use major versions in import paths.
 Therefore, when operating in [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior), the `go` tool will treat the non-module `v3.0.1` version of `oldpackage` as an (incompatible) extension of the v1 version series of `oldpackage` and assume that the `v3.0.1` version of `oldpackage` has no awareness of Semantic Import Versioning, and the `+incompatible` suffix is an indication that the `go` tool is doing so.

-The fact that the the `v3.0.1` version of `oldpackage` is considered to be part of the v1 release series according to Semantic Import Versioning means for example that versions `v1.0.0`, `v2.0.0`, and `v3.0.1` are all always imported using the same import path:
+The fact that the `v3.0.1` version of `oldpackage` is considered to be part of the v1 release series according to Semantic Import Versioning means for example that versions `v1.0.0`, `v2.0.0`, and `v3.0.1` are all always imported using the same import path:

 ```
 import  "oldpackage"